eddie-energy/eddie/aiida/ui/README.md

 ### DataSourceView

 The view of the data source page.
-Contains the [DataSourceModal](#datasourcemodal), [MqttPasswordModal](#mqttpasswordmodal) as well as the [DataSourceList](#datasourcelist).
+Routed to `/data-sources`.

 ### DataSourceList

 Component that manages a list of [DatasourceCard](#datasourcecard) components.
 Unlike permissions there is no filtering / sorting implemented here since the assumption is that users will add a far fewer amount of data sources then permissions.
-Also handles all logic related to updating data sources like editing, deleting, reseting or toggling a data source.
+Also handles all logic related to updating data sources like editing, deleting, resetting or toggling a data source.
 This component fetches all data sources on mount and passes a permission object to the subcomponent so we do not have to refetch the data sources.

 ### DataSourceCard

 Displays all information contained within a data source object + its image if it has one.
 On desktop it is displayed as a full card, however on mobile it is an expandable dropdown.

-### Extending Data Sources

-If you add a new data source type in the backend you might have to do various adjustments in the frontend for it to work properly.
-If you new data source uses props not needed by other data sources (like Modbus or Sinapsi) you need to do the following:

-1. update the AiidaDataSource type in [types.d.ts](./src/types.d.ts) to handle the optional props.
-2. update the form [DataSourceModal](./src/components/Modals/DataSourceModal.vue) to include new input field(s) for new data source props.
-These extra fields should be put into the `extra-column` and only be displayed if the selected dataSourceType matches your type.
-In addition form validation for new fields should also be addressed.
-3. update [DataSourceCard](./src/components/DataSourceCard.vue) to include the new field(s)

 ## Modals